SORN Meaning: A Complete Guide

 Read more: Convicted Driver’s Insurance

-Altogether, this can be expensive and averages out at between £70 and £100 per month!
+Altogether, this can be expensive and averages out at between £70 and £100 per month in total!
 This money is instantly saved through a SORN application.
 It takes a few minutes and is as easily undone as it is applied for.

 So, if you’ve ever wanted a collection of rusting old cars filling up your driveway and back garden, then the SORN form is for you!

-Quality car advice from Compare UK Quotes
+Car insurance advice from Compare UK Quotes